NiLaScience/Vibecoding-Sidequest-Starterpack/videos/intro.md

 More than 100 people in cohort 1 of Gauntlet AI used the exact principles in this course to go from zero AI-first development experience to receiving a 200k+ job offer in 3 months.

 This course is going to allow anyone with some coding knowledge, but little to no experience building full-stack applications to build a portfolio of real-world applications faster than they ever thought possible.
+And the best part is, I am willing to pay you to do it.
+The first 3 people to complete the course will receive a 4 figure reward.
+But more on that later.

-And it all comes down to using AI to accelerate your learning and building.
+Learning to build products in 2025 comes down to using AI to accelerate your learning and development process.

 In this video, I am going to introduce the framework that underlies this course, introduce you to all the content, and send you on your first Sidequest.

+Just 6 months ago, I myself was a very mediocre coder.
+I was doing my PhD in Medical Data Science, writing lots of analysis script and a few small tools and data pipelines, copy pasting code from ChatGPT, building dashboards, but never really knowing how to build anything that others could use.

+When OpenAI announced o3 and it's incredible performance on coding benchmarks back in December of 2024, it hit me that the time for mediocre coders was over.
+I became convinced that education and research were gonna change massively, so I wanted to be a part of driving this change, instead of simply being affected by it.

+That's why I participated in the first cohort of Gauntlet AI, spent over 80h a week for 3 months learning the AI-first engineering prinicples I will share with you in this course.
+Back then, there were no best practices like this, no resources, so I had to learn it the hard way.
+But it paid of, and I got a great job offer to build out my idea: sending people on Sidequests to learn new skills that will have direct impact on their lives.
+No four year degrees, just brutal efficiency to get to the frontier of new developments in AI.

+This course is my first step on this journey, and I can promise you that I am fully invested in making this the best course on AI-first development out there.
+We have created a discord community for anyone looking for advice and feedback from me and other students.
+We have also set up challenges for each project, where you can get feedback and see how your projects stack up against other students.
+And of course, as with any good sidequest, there is a bounty for the first 3 people to succesfully complete the course.
+They will receive a reward of $2345 dollars.
+Every month, we will have a demo day, where we will feature the best projects submitted in the last month.

-But first, to justify why you should stick with this course over any other courses or tutorials out there, I want to share with you the three traps most online and offline courses fall into.
+If that wasn't enough to justify why you should stick with this course over any other courses or vibecoding tutorials, I want to share with you the three traps most online and offline courses fall into.

 Trap 1: The consumption trap.
 Almost all courses out there pretend their value comes from the content they provide.
 That's why they make you watch hours and hours of video lectures and tutorials, have you solve exercises, and complete tests.
 In my opinion, this is pure infotainment.
 Every second you spend consuming is not spend on the number 1 most effective way to learn anything: building.
 And learning science agrees.
 Project and problem based learning are by far the most effective ways to build new knowledge and skills.
 That's why, in this course, you will spend 90% of your time working on real projects, pushing your comfort zone and growing your skills every minute of every day.